TomKellyGenetics/slipt/README.md

 Please cite this package when it is used.
 The following manuscript has been submitted to a journal for publication.
 A link to this article or a preprint will be given when it becomes available.

-Synthetic lethal interaction prediction of target pathways in E-cadherin-deficient breast cancers Simon Thomas Kelly, Augstine Chen, Parry J Guilford, and Michael A Black
+Synthetic lethal interaction prediction of target pathways in E-cadherin-deficient breast cancers.

+Simon Thomas Kelly, Augstine Chen, Parry J Guilford, and Michael A Black

+Submitted to _BMC Genomics_ 19/07/2017

 ## Install